 Detailed compositional analyses were done to establish the nutritional adequacy of the New Leaf® Y potatoes.
 Constituents analysed were total solids, sugars, soluble protein, proximate (total protein, fat, crude fibre, ash, total carbohydrates and calories), amino acid, vitamin and mineral content.
-These analyses confirmed that the New Leaf® Y potatoes are compositionally equivalent to other commercial potato varieties in terms of these constituents
+These analyses confirmed that the New Leaf® Y potatoes are compositionally equivalent to other commercial potato varieties in terms of these constituents.

-Based on the data submitted in the present application, the New Leaf® Y potatoes are equivalent to other commercially available potato cultivars in terms of their safety and nutritional adequacy.
+Based on the data submitted in the present application, food from the New Leaf® Y potatoes is equivalent to food from other commercially available potato cultivars in terms of its safety and nutritional adequacy.